aws-samples/aws-do-eks/Container-Root/eks/deployment/horizontal-pod-autoscaler/README.md

 The `hpa-example` folder contains a simple php-apache microservice which can be built and deployed to illustrate how HPA works.
 The example requires `metrics-server` to be deployed on the cluster.
 A script for that is provided in the `/eks/deployment` directory.

-[KEDA](keda.sh) is a Kubernetes Event Driven Autoscaler which works alongside standard horizontal pod autoscaler and enables scaling based on various events.
+[KEDA](https://keda.sh) is a Kubernetes Event Driven Autoscaler which works alongside standard horizontal pod autoscaler and enables scaling based on various events.
 Refer to the `keda` directory for deployment.

+The `custom-metrics-autoscaling` folder contains step-by-step instructions for deployment of an architecture that automatically scales both pods and nodes in a cluster based on a user-defined custom metric.